Challenges for property managers

 For property managers, problems might arise from other sources besides the renters.
 Although tenants are typically carefully chosen, it might be difficult to predict an owner’s true intentions until the lease has been signed.

-It may be very challenging to deal with owners who are unreasonable, expect more than they are entitled to, and frequently blame the property management for circumstances that are beyond their control.
+Dealing with unreasonable owners who expect more than entitled and often blame property management for uncontrollable circumstances is very challenging.

 Anti-social Tenants